I’ve seen some stunning painted cakes this summer, and it inspired me to try my hand at a painted buttercream cake!

 I tried to just have fun with it, and not fret over the flowers that turned out a bit different than I planned.

-If you do have a section that goes awry or smears, simply chill the cake, then use a warmed bench scraper to carefully remove a thin layer of frosting.
+If you do have a section that goes awry or smears, simply pop the cake back in the fridge.
+Then use a warmed bench scraper to carefully remove a thin layer of frosting.

 - 1/2 tsp salt (3 grams)

 - 2/3 cup unsalted butter, room temperature (150 grams) - 1 and 1/3 sticks

 - 2/3 cup egg whites (or about 5 egg whites) (185 grams)

 - 1 cup buttermilk, room temperature (240 grams)